Pay Make A Payment Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Locations

 A little girl wearing a striped blouse and smiling after receiving Phase One Orthodontics in Cumming

-At Serenity Orthodontics, our team of experts is here to help your child’s smile grow healthy and strong.
-By the age of 7, it is recommended that you bring them in for a regular orthodontic evaluation.
-It is at this time we can review their oral structure and determine if there are problems that exist that might result in the need for braces later on.
-If so, we can offer Phase One Orthodontics as a solution to help correct alignment problems before their adult teeth begin to erupt.
-This process is also designed to help eliminate non-nutritive behaviors that can lead to orthodontic problems later on, too, such as thumb sucking or tongue thrusting.
-To learn more about this unique system and how it can help your little one, contact us today to schedule a free consultation.
+At Serenity Orthodontics in Cumming, GA, our team of experts is here to help your child get an early start to a straighter smile.
+By the age of 7, it is recommended that you bring them in for an orthodontic evaluation.
+It is at this time we can review their oral structure and determine if there are problems that might result in the need for braces later on.
+If so, we can offer phase 1 orthodontics as a solution to help correct alignment problems before they cause serious complications.
+To learn more about this unique approach to care and how it may help your little one, contact us to schedule a free consultation.

-Why Choose Serenity Orthodontics for Phase One Orthodontics?
+Why Choose Serenity Orthodontics for Phase 1 Orthodontics?

 • Trusted and Experienced Orthodontists